Alexander-Lucifer/TrackEx-CLI/README.md

 # Documentation
 ## Requirements
--MySQL
+1. MySQL
--Make Sure your system has Python 3.10 or above
+2. Make Sure your system has Python 3.10 or above